Abhiek187/ez-recipes-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Docker

+1. Build the Docker image: `docker build . -t TAG_NAME`
+2. Run the image in a container: `docker run --rm -p 4200:4200 -d TAG_NAME`
+3. Open `localhost:4200`

+Run `docker kill <container id>` to shut down the image when done.
+The container ID can be found using `docker ps`.